Coaching for Pocock Youth Rowing

 • Support the Head Coach and Program Registrar’s team communications to athletes and parents regarding schedules and general questions.

-• Work with the Lead Coach to address in-person or electronic communications about specific athlete needs.
+• Respond to in-person or electronic communications about specific athlete needs.

 • Capture opportunities to welcome parents and families to the PYR program.